CuihaiYou/gragrassland-growth-peak-code/README.md

 - `partial_correlation.R` – Code for partial correlation analysis.
 - `factorial_experiment_RF.R` – Implementation of factorial experiments using the random forest model.

+## data
+- the directory contains demo data of EAS regions

 ## Usage
 1. Clone the repository:
    ```bash